QI2lab/mcSIM/README.md

 ### [expt_ctrl/dmd_sim_umanager_plugin](expt_ctrl/dmd_sim_umanager_plugin)
 A simple [MicroManager GUI plugin](https://micro-manager.org/wiki/Version_2.0_Plugins) for controlling the DMD patterns while "cruising around" a sample before imaging.
 This plugin takes input from the user and then runs [set_dmd_sim.py](expt_ctrl/set_dmd_sim.py) with the appropriate arguments in a user specified Conda environment.

+(todo: these instructions are a work in progress.
+Not working yet.)
 This plugin can be compiled using IntelliJ IDEA and the resulting .jar file should be copied to the mmplugins subdirectory of the MicroManager installation directory.
+Specifically:
+1. Import this folder as an IntelliJ IDEA project
+2. Right click this folder in the Project window and click `Open Module Settings`.
+Or select `File -> Project Structure`
+3. Go to the `libraries` tab, click add, and add all of the `.jar` files in the `plugins` subdirectory of the MicroManager install
+4. Repeat this process for `ij.jar` located in the main MM install directory
+5. Add the Java SDK under `Project -> Project SDK`.
+I used `corretto-1.8` with project language level 6.
+6. Go to the `artifacts` tab and click add.
+Select `jar` and `From modules with dependencies`.
+For the main class input `ij.ImageJ`
+7. Under `Build` select `Build artifacts...` and the jar file will be built
+8. Copy the jar file to the `mmplugins` subdirectory
+TODO: get this working and finish giving instructions...

 # Instrument design
 Mechanical drawings of some parts used in the setup are included in the [parts](parts) directory.
 For a more complete description of the setup and